Draft City Plan amendment: The Spit Master Plan implementation (key development sites)

 • I was eating some local cooked fish and chips the other evening around 5-30 pm.
 And noticed people walking along the promenade at the spit and it was very dark I thought as a safety feature that say bollard lights should be installed to brighten up the walkway and also act for feature and as a safety For all who choose to use such.
 Thank you

-Donaldo asked almost 4 years ago
+Donaldo asked over 4 years ago

 We have referred your question to Gold Coast Waterways Authority (GCWA), who are currently undertaking works on the Seaway Promenade.
 GCWA officers have advised: